PawelGozdz/Project-18-Express-movies/README.md

 	INNER JOIN movies.comments ON movies.movies.id = movies.comments.movieId\
 WHERE movies.comments.movieId = 3;

-I did my best to aviod heavy JS usage in the pug files.

 ## Getting Started

-To run it locally, clone the repo and run:\
+To run it locally, download the repo and run:\
 npm install

+If you have Postgres already installed, change your database, user & password in secret/database.js file./ Sequelize will create all the tables and relations for you.

+Now, if you run:/
+npm start

+the application should start.

+## Token
-You can use my token.
+You can use mine.

 ### Installing Postgresql

-If you have Postgres already installed, skip this section.
-Otherwise:
+If you don't have Postgres installed, follow the below:

-Type:

 psql -U postgres